NOTE: This page and these products are intended only for those of legal drinking age

-Chianti’s had a bad rep’ for a long time due to Italian restaurants of the 1960s that became quitchy in the 1970s & 80s.
+Chianti’s had a bad rep’ for a long time due to Italian restaurants of the 1960s that became a cliche in the 1970s & 80s.
 Then, Dr. Hannibal Lecter in “Silence of the Lambs” wanted to eat someone with “some fava beans and a nice chianti.”
 People started trying it again.

-BTW — Some Champagne is made in the US.
-The United States never signed the Treaty of Versailles in 1919 which maintained that “Champagne” only comes from the Champagne region of France.
-That changed with a new treaty in 2006, but wineries already using the term are allowed to continue as long as the label includes the grape’s growing region.
+BTW, some Champaign is made in the US.
+The United States never signed the Treaty of Versailles in 1919 which maintained that “Champagne” only comes from the Champagne region of France as a side-clause to the peace treaty that officially ended World War One.
+That changed with a new treaty in 2006, but wineries already using the term are allowed to continue as long as the label includes the grape’s growing region.U.S.
+Senate

 If you like to experiment, try a smaller grower of Champagne or sparkling.
-The brand names are so well known that they’re trapped in providing the same taste.
+The brand names are so well known that they’re trapped into providing the same taste.
 Lessor-known brands will vary depending on the growing season and tweaks in the fermentation process.
 It can be as good, much cheaper and more fun.

 The Inside Scoop on Champagne:

 - There are seven categories of sparkling based on how much sugar in the wine.
 They are (in order of dry to sweet): brut nature, extra brut, brut, extra dry, dry, demo-sec, doux.
 Sugar is often added on the demo-sec & doux end.
 These are all sparkling wines/champagnes.

 Prosecco is the Italian version of champagne.
-It’s often sweeter because that’s type that sells best in the U.S., but you can find dry Prosecco.
+It’s often sweeter because that’s the type that sells best in the U.S., but you can find dry Prosecco.

-In a blind taste test, you’ll be hard pressed to tell the difference between a dry Rose and another red.
+In a blind taste test, you’ll be hard-pressed to tell the difference between a dry Rose and another red.
 Rose is the name of a grape, not of a style of wine.
-It’s pink because fermentation is stopped half-way through.
+It’s pink because fermentation is stopped halfway through.
 (Wine changes color depending on the grape skin and how long the skin is fermented with the wine.)

-However, when blended, it evens out other grapes and gives the wine a deeper flavor.
+However, when blended, Grenache evens out other grapes and gives the wine a deeper flavor.

-Zinfandel has been growing in the U.S. since the California gold rush, when it’s believed that immigrants brought it with them from Croatia.
-It’s usually the first wine that new wine drinkers like, because white Zin is light, sweet and lower alcohol content.
+Zinfandel has been growing in the U.S. since the California gold rush when it’s believed that immigrants brought it with them from Croatia.
+Zins are usually the first wine that new wine drinkers like because white Zin is light, sweet, and lower alcohol content.

 Old Vine Zins

 They produce a small fruit and the flavors are more intense.
 Vineyards get only a ton or two per acre compared to younger vines that produce five to six tons per acre.
-The wine is smoother and more flavorful.

 With a bottle, you have to drink the wine within days, maybe a week or so with a fancy stopper.
 In Europe’s pubs and U.S. “wine bars”, you’ll find good quality wine served from a tap like beer.
-And there are good boxed wine being sold in the U.S., often served as the ‘house wine’ at restaurants.
+And there is good boxed wine being sold in the U.S., often served as the ‘house wine’ at restaurants.